Kitchen Design Contest FAQs

 - Homeowner’s top project design goals

-- Your top project design goals, as a professional
+- Your top project goals, as a design professional

 Can I enter more than one kitchen in the same contest period?